Listen to an audio file of this tool.

 Now Is the Right Time!

-Children, teens, and adults alike experience stress.
-Stress can be a positive force giving ourselves and our teens extra energy when needed.
-But, our response to stress can also have negative effects causing family arguments, preventing teens from taking important and necessary risks, and even, creating physical symptoms like headaches and stomach aches.
+Children, teens, and adults experience stress.
+Stress can be a positive force giving extra energy when needed.
+But, your 17-year-old teen’s response to stress can also have negative effects causing family arguments, preventing teens from taking important and necessary risks, and even, creating physical symptoms like headaches and stomach aches.

-As a parent, you play an essential role in your teen’s success.
+As a parent or someone in a parenting role, you play an essential role in your teen’s success.
 Helping your teen learn to manage stress is an important skill they will use throughout their life.
-Teens and emerging young adults ages 15-19 are in the process of learning to manage their strong feelings, understanding the increased expectations of them at home, growing friendships and beginning romantic experiments or partnerships, and attempting to meet academic performance standards.
+Teens and emerging young adults ages 15-19 are in the process of learning to manage their strong feelings, understanding the increased expectations of them at home, growing friendships and trying romantic partnerships, and attempting to meet academic performance standards.
 All these new experiences can cause stress.
 This stress is normal but can have a direct impact on their ability to choose healthy habits like eating well, sleeping enough, and getting exercise.
-Teens experience stress: 36% report feeling tired, 31% report feeling overwhelmed, and 30% feel sad or depressed.
-Despite these symptoms of stress, teens are far less likely than adults to make the connection between physical and mental health and stress.1 How teens learn to deal with stress can advance or harm their development.
-Your support and guidance as parents matters greatly.
+Teens experience stress in various ways, 36% report feeling tired, 31% report feeling overwhelmed, and 30% feel sad or depressed.1 Despite these symptoms of stress, teens are far less likely than adults to make the connection between physical and mental health and stress.
+How teens learn to deal with stress can advance or harm their development.
+Your support and guidance matter greatly.

-You may consider whether or not you yourself endured an adverse experience as a child.
-The majority of parents have.
+You might consider whether or not you, yourself, endured an adverse experience as a child (many parents have).
 Your own experience can cause greater anxiety in your parenting as emotional memories are triggered through everyday normal developmental challenges your teens present to you.
-As we attempt to parent in new ways from our own upbringing, these challenges arise and require our attention.
-If we learn our own set of coping strategies, and if we plan and practice new strategies, we can manage even our toughest moments with self-compassion while teaching our teens vital skills.
+As you attempt to parent in new ways from your own upbringing, these challenges arise and require your attention.
+If you learn your own set of coping strategies, and if you plan and practice new strategies, you can manage even your toughest moments with self-compassion while teaching your teen vital skills.

 There are resources listed at the end of this tool to address these more intense forms of stress — adverse childhood experiences.
 These can be debilitating and require help and support outside of the family.

-The following steps will prepare you to help your teen through the kinds of stressors we all commonly face.
-The steps include specific, practical strategies along with effective conversation starters to guide you to help your teen manage stress in ways that build up their resilience and skills for self-management.
+The following steps will prepare you to help your teen through the kinds of stressors many commonly face.
+The steps include specific, practical strategies along with effective conversation starters to guide you in helping your teen manage stress in ways that build up their resilience and skills for self-management.

-- a sense of confidence that we can help our teen regain calm and focus;
+- a sense of confidence that you can help your teen regain calm and focus;

 - added daily peace of mind.